peteroupc/peteroupc.github.io/random.md

 - its state length is at least 64 bits, and
 - it either satisfies the _collision resistance_ property or is significantly more likely than not to pass all tests (other than MatrixRank and LinearComp) of `BigCrush`, part of L'Ecuyer and Simard's "TestU01".

-The PRNG's state length SHOULD be at least 128 bits, and the PRNG need not be equidistributed.
+The PRNG's state length SHOULD be at least 128 bits, and the PRNG need not be perfectly equidistributed.

 Every cryptographic RNG is also a high-quality RNG.